Protest a License

 - See if you meet the requirements listed on this page.

-- Fill out the online or PDF form below and submit it to TABC.
+- Fill out the online or PDF form at the bottom of this page and submit it to TABC.

 Who Can File a Protest

 Under the Alcoholic Beverage Code, only certain people can protest.

 The following government officials can protest the issuing of any type of original or renewal license or permit:

 - City council member

 - County commissioner

 - City marshal

 - County or district attorney